parmsam/quarto-quiz/README.md

 - [$4πr^2$]{data-explanation="This is the formula for the surface area of a sphere."}
 - [$\frac{4}{3}r^3$]{data-explanation="This is the formula for the volume of a sphere."}
 ```

+### Including current score in each slide

+The `includeScore` option will include a score in the middle bottom of each slide.
+It wil; be formatted as "A% Correct (X/Y)" where A is the percentage of correct answers and X and Y are the number of correct and total questions respectively.
+Note that this option will disable the reset button after an answer check to ensure the running score is accurate.
+The check button will still be enabled, unless you use `disableOnCheck`.
+This is false by default.

 ## Example